mistermicheels/learning-notes/architecture-design/Architecture-people.md

 -   Mismatch between team structure and shape of changes = pain
     -   Having separated frontend, backend and DB teams can be a real pain if almost every required change touches all layers

-Inverse Conway maneuver: start from the architecture you want to achieve for a new system and design teams based on that
+**Inverse Conway maneuver**: start from the architecture you want to achieve for a new system and design teams based on that

 -   Example: Netflix pushed for focused, independent teams from the beginning as a way to ensure that their system would be made up of focused, loosely coupled services